Eberhard Weber

-Eberhard Weber (born 22 January 1940, in Stuttgart, Germany) is a German double bassist and composer.
+Eberhard Weber is a German double bassist and composer.
 As a bass player, he is known for his highly distinctive tone and phrasing.
 Weber's compositions blend chamber jazz, European classical music, minimalism and ambient music, and are regarded as characteristic examples of the ECM Records sound.

-Biography
+Early life

+Weber was born on January 22, 1940, in Stuttgart Germany.
+His father was a music teacher which meant that Weber received classical music training growing up, beginning on the cello at 6 years old.
+He began to play the double bass in high school when he was 16 years old.
+His music teacher wanted someone to play the bass and Weber volunteered.

+Early on in Weber’s musical journey, he met pianist Wolfgang Dauner with whom he would work for many years throughout his career.
+They met while both were playing at the Dusseldorf Amateur Jazz Festival.

+Career

 Weber began recording in the early 1960s, and released The Colours of Chloë (ECM 1042), his first record under his own name, in 1973.
 In addition to his career as a musician, he also worked for many years as a television and theater director.
-He has designed an electric-acoustic bass with an additional string tuned to C.

-Weber's music, often in a melancholic tone, frequently utilizes ostinatos, yet is highly organized in its colouring and attention to detail.
-He was an early proponent of the solid-body electric double bass, which he has played regularly since the early 1970s.
+Weber joined the band Spectrum alongside musician Dave Pike and Volker Kriegel.
+He left the band soon after joining because he was "becoming dissatisfied with the rock-oriented direction of the band."
+He also wanted to experiment with the solid-body electric double bass that he had started playing.
+He was an early proponent of the instrument, adding a fifth string, which he has played regularly since the early 1970s.

 From the early 1960s to the early 1970s, Weber's closest musical association was with pianist Wolfgang Dauner.
 Their many mutual projects were diverse, from mainstream jazz to jazz-rock fusion to avant-garde sound experiments.
 During this period, Weber also played and recorded with pianists Hampton Hawes and Mal Waldron, guitarists Baden Powell de Aquino and Joe Pass, The Mike Gibbs Orchestra, violinist Stephane Grappelli, and many others.

 Starting with The Colours of Chloë, Weber has released 13 more records under his own name, all on ECM.
 The ECM association also led to collaborations with other ECM recording artists such as Gary Burton (Ring, 1974; Passengers, 1976), Ralph Towner (Solstice, 1975; Solstice/Sound and Shadows, 1977), Pat Metheny (Watercolors, 1977), and Jan Garbarek (10 recordings between 1978 and 1998).

 In the mid-1970s Weber formed his own group, Colours, with Charlie Mariano (soprano saxophone, flutes), Rainer Brüninghaus (piano, synthesizer) and Jon Christensen (drums).
 After their first recording, Yellow Fields (1975), Christensen left and was replaced by John Marshall.
 The group toured extensively and recorded two further records, Silent Feet (1977) and Little Movements (1980), before disbanding.

 Since the early 1980s, Weber has regularly collaborated with the British singer-songwriter Kate Bush, playing on four of her last six studio albums (The Dreaming, 1982; Hounds of Love, 1985; The Sensual World, 1989; Aerial, 2005).

 During the 1980s, Weber toured with Barbara Thompson's jazz ensemble Paraphernalia.